Africas energy master plans – any good in them

 The same is true for those energy projects.
 We are not in a world of proven energy dynamics here but rather in the messy world of reality.
 Ivory tower thinking is misplaced in Africa.
 It’s always misplaced but it matters less in the plush Western world where monstrous overcapacity to deal with problems looms.

 Pick a relatively stable flare with no funny stuff in the gas first.
-That takes away the need for flare stabilization and for extensive refining of the gas.
+That takes away the need for flare stabilization and extensive refining of the gas.
 There are tens of thousands of those flares so just don’t pluck the worst.
-Make sure that distance is not a problem, that there are good road connections (you want to transport that LNG and that will mostly be by road trailer) and that security is acceptable.
-Make also sure that you pick a flare in a community that will love you for snuffing it out so you got local support.
-That’s really important.
+Make sure that distance is not a problem, that there are good road connections (you want to transport that LNG and that will mostly be by road trailer), and that security is acceptable.
+Make also sure that you pick a flare in a community that will love you for snuffing it out so you get local support.
+That’s important.

-Having a first mini project will also lower shields and enable you to make it happen quickly.
+Having a first mini-project will also lower shields and enable you to make it happen quickly.
 You get out of the drawing room and into real life.
 People can feel and see the benefit of your micro solution and if it works well, others will want it too.
-Its opening Pandora’s box, but just a little.
+It’s opening Pandora’s box, but just a little.

 Now you can go larger – and you can go a little more complex.